koordinates/kart/README.md

    ```
    Use this repository as the directory to run all the other commands in.
    This will also create a working copy as `myproject/myproject.gpkg` to edit.
-4. Editing in QGIS/etc:
+4. Editing the working copy in QGIS/etc:
-   * will track changes in the `.sno-*` tables
+   * will track changes in the internal `.sno-*` tables
    * additions/edits/deletes of features are supported
    * changing feature PKs is supported
    * schema changes should be detected, but aren't supported yet (will error).